jomimc/DaMuSc/README.md

-# ScalesDatabase: Cross-cultural database of musical scales
+# DaMuSc: Database of Musical Scales

 The purpose of this database is to collect musical scales that are found in societies across the world.

 For those who are interested in an exhaustive list of miicrotonal scales for composing, the [Scala database](https://www.huygens-fokker.org/scala/) is more suitable.

 At the moment, the majority of the scales are theory scales (scales with exact theoretical values for scale degrees), and measurements of instrument tunings.
 About 10% of measured data comes from computational analysis of recordings.
 We hope to add scales as they are measured in ongoing work.
+Anyone interested in contributing scales to DaMuSc should prepare them in the format shown in "example_scales.csv".

 ## Scales Data